Fees and First Steps

 Availability

-Second Step: Deciding Payment Method
+Second Step: Payment Method

 Insurance Privacy or Denial of Therapy/Payment Concerns: